anchnk/w3dc/mwa/assign2/README.md

 * **Motorola Blur** – Android 2.1 – Webkit Browser OK
 * **Opera Mobile emulator** Various Devices Selected

 Didn't tested much on emulators as I have access to a wide range of devices in my work.
 As emulators aren't really reliable i chose to test the application on several devices at work.
 The application behave correctly in most cases, however if the device doesn't support classList and connected to a 'low data' network as EDGE there's an unwanted flash of unstyled content occurring (fixed in last commit).
-I'm not sure yet how to handle this part (a loader before displaying content could be a hint).

 ## Related Readings